Skip to Content

 Feast at Bob Bob Ricard

-It’s no secret that Bob Bob Ricard is one of my favourite restaurants.
+It’s no secret that Bob Bob Ricard is one of our favourite restaurants.
 Not only is the menu totally decadent – it’s the perfect spot for a splashy night out where all you want is good food, great cocktails and even better champagne.

 Bob Bob’s appeal is that it lies a world away from the bland cookie-cutter restaurants that seem to dominate the city’s dining scene.